 What do both of these have in common?
 They’ll likely place additional demands on your internet connection and your hardware.
 With that in mind, it makes sense to improve the performance of both as much as you possibly can.

-Fortunately, CleanMyMac X, Boom 3D, and WiFi Explorer mentioned above are available for a free trial on Setapp, a platform of more than 150 Mac apps and utilities designed to optimize every aspect of your digital life.
+Fortunately, JustStream, CleanMyMac X, Boom 3D, and WiFi Explorer mentioned above are available for a free trial on Setapp, a platform of more than 200 Mac and iOS apps designed to optimize every aspect of your digital life.
 So what are you watching tonight?